 Members of senior management, including our Named Executive Officers, are eligible to receive equity compensation awards under our equity incentive plans.
-We believe that providing equity awards as a component of compensation for senior managers aligns the interests of senior managers with the interests of our stockholders by focusing the executive on the long-term growth of the Company, and not short-term individual performance.
-In addition, we believe that equity grants provide an additional method of compensation where the return for each senior manager is directly tied to stockholders' return on their investment.
+We believe that providing equity awards as a component of compensation for senior managers aligns the interests of senior managers with the interests of our stockholders by focusing the executive on the long-term growth of the Company, and not short-term includual performance.
+In addition, we believe that equity grants provide an additional method of compensation where the return for each senior manager is directly tied to stockholders' return or the long-term growth of the Company, and not short-term included performance.
+In addition, we believe that equity grants provide an additional method of compensation where the return for each senior manager is directly tied to stockholders' return or the long-term growth of the Company, and not short-term included performance.
+In addition, we believe that equity grants provide an additional method of compensation where the return for each senior manager is directly tied to stockholders' return or the long-term growth of the Company, and not short-term included performance.
+In addition, we believe that equity grants provide an additional method of compensation where the return for each senior manager is directly tied to stockholders' return or the long-term growth of the long-term g